Changes to host payments over the winter months

 You can find further detail in this Written Ministerial Statement.

 Council Tax information letter – This letter confirms that the Secretary of State has made regulations and issued directions to ensure the Homes for Ukraine Scheme does not affect a sponsor’s council tax status.

 GOV.UK have published guidance on Homes for Ukraine which will be regularly updated.
 Please make sure you read all the Frequently Asked Questions (FAQs) and that you regularly check the website for the latest advice and support.

 There is also a Homes for Ukraine: sponsor guidance page.
 The guidance outlines important information for sponsors including responsibilities of sponsors and how sponsors may support their guests.
-It covers additional information to the FAQs, and anyone wishing to be a sponsor through this scheme should read both.
+It covers additional information to the FAQs (Frequently asked questions), and anyone wishing to be a sponsor through this scheme should read both.